 How to Select the Best Table Leg Height

 The age-old question is doctor comfort versus mechanical advantage.
 When discussing this, we are almost always talking about a side posture adjustment.
 General thought holds that the lower the table, the more mechanical advantage.
 However, that lower table comes at the expense of your having to bend more when performing all other tasks (examination, palpation, PA adjusting, and just about everything else).
 So why optimize your table to a single adjustment?
 That is the question, and only you, as the doctor, can answer it.
 If selecting your table to maximize mechanical advantage during Diversified side posture adjusting, measure from the floor to the top of your patella.
 That's your ideal table height.
 Our tables are available in any height from 18” to 26”.
+Measuring an existing table to find your ideal height:

 Another way to find what table height is best for you is to measure the height of a table you already have and have used before.
 This is also how you will measure if you are ordering a new set of legs for a Sun Chiro Table you already own.
 If you would like to change your table's height to be taller or shorter than what you originally purchased, please follow the measuring instructions below to find the correct height: